Seravo/seravo-plugin/readme.md

-# Seravo Wordpress Features Plugin
+# WP-Palvelu Plugin

-This plugin enables some Wordpress-palvelu specific features
+This plugin enables some Wordpress-palvelu specific must-use features